tomdbar/eco-dqn/README.md

 ## Reference

-If you find this work or the associated paper useful, it can be cited as:
+If you find this work or the associated paper useful, it can be cited as below.

     @article{...,
     title={Exploratory Combinatorial Optimization with Reinforcement Learning},